ProfaKeila/The-Ghost1/README.md

 - Coach: Keila Chacón
 - Team Members: Emanuel Rodriguez, Dilan Samudio.

-This repository includes a detailed information of the Matt robot that participates in the WRO-FUTUROS ENGINEERS competence in the 2022 Season.
+This repository includes a detailed information of the Matt robot that participates in the WRO-FUTURE ENGINEERS competence in the 2022 Season.

 Team Pictures: It contains two photos of the team, one formal and one informal.
 Vehicle Photos: Contains six photos of the Robot, From six different angles, the video of the Robot driving is in the following link.